Warren Buffett often speaks his 3 criteria for buying new businesses —

 Ultimately, it’s the potential dividend growth which counts.
 It’s simple as that.

-7. I Agree With Warren Buffett on His Secret Logic
+7. I agree with Warren Buffett on his investing logic

 That’s what Warren Buffet truly does at Berkshire Hathaway.